* This is the Professional Version. *

 Antibiotic prophylaxis against endocarditis is no longer recommended except for patients who have had valve replacement (see Table: Recommended Endocarditis Prophylaxis During Oral-Dental or Respiratory Tract Procedures*).

-For moderate MS, intervention may be indicated when there is ≥ 1 of the following:
+For moderate mitral stenosis, intervention may be indicated when there is ≥ 1 of the following:

-For severe MS, intervention is indicated when there is ≥ 1 of the following:
+For severe mitral stenosis, intervention is indicated when there is ≥ 1 of the following:

-For very severe MS, intervention is indicated for all patients (with or without symptoms) who are suitable candidates for percutaneous balloon commissurotomy.
+For very severe mitral stenosis, intervention is indicated for all patients (with or without symptoms) who are suitable candidates for percutaneous balloon commissurotomy.

-Patients with severe subvalvular disease, valvular calcification, or LA thrombi may be candidates for surgical commissurotomy, in which fused mitral valve leaflets are separated using a dilator passed through the LV (closed commissurotomy) via a thoracotomy, or by direct vision (open commissurotomy) via a sternotomy.
+Surgical commissurotomy may be used in patients with severe subvalvular disease, valvular calcification, or LA thrombi.
+In this procedure, fused mitral valve leaflets are separated using a dilator passed through the left ventricle (closed commissurotomy) via a thoracotomy, or by direct vision (open commissurotomy) via a sternotomy.
 Choice of procedure is based on surgeon’s experience and the morphology of the valve, although closed valvotomy is now done less frequently in Western countries.
 Because of its greater risks, surgery is usually deferred until symptoms reach New York Heart Association class III (see Table: New York Heart Association (NYHA) Classification of Heart Failure).
 During surgery, some clinicians ligate the left atrial appendage to reduce thromboembolism.

 When the etiology is annular calcification, there is no benefit from percutaneous balloon commissurotomy because there is no commissural fusion.
 Furthermore, surgical valve replacement is technically demanding because of the annular calcification and often high risk because many patients are elderly and have comorbidities.
 Therefore, intervention is delayed until symptoms become severe despite use of diuretic and rate control drugs.